influxdata/docs-v2/content/flux/v0/stdlib/join/left.md

 In a left outer join, `l` is guaranteed to not be a default record, but `r` may be a default record.
-Because `r` is more likely to contain null values, the output record is built almost entirely from proprties of `l`, with the exception of `v_right`, which we expect to sometimes be null.
+Because `r` is more likely to contain null values, the output record is built almost entirely from properties of `l`, with the exception of `v_right`, which we expect to sometimes be null.

 For more information about the behavior of outer joins, see the [Outer joins](/flux/v0/stdlib/join/#outer-joins)